-Join Tim Grey for an in-depth discussion in this video Selection-based, targeted color correction, part of Mastering Color Correction in Photoshop.
+Join Tim Grey for an in-depth discussion in this video Selection-based, targeted color correction, part of Photoshop: Mastering Color Correction (2012).

 There are many ways that you can focus an adjustment on a specific area of a photo. …When you want to apply a color correction to just a specific portion of the image. …But a given method won't work in every situation. …For example here, I might want to focus my adjustment on color values. …May be I'm just going to focus the adjustment on the oranges, reducing …saturation just for those orange tones.
 But the problem is that in the …background in the rock surface here of orange as well, then I might not want to adjust. …In those type of situations, I can use a selection to focus the adjustment to a …particular area of the photo.
 Let's take a look at an example here.…